Solar Homes Community In So California

 Listen to AEHQ’s interview with Bob Comstock CEO of Comstock Homes as he tells us all about this efficient housing development – Bob Comstock Interview

-On May 28, Comstock Homes announced groundbreaking for a new community whose center and 511 homes will all sport panels on their roofs.
+On May 28, Comstock Homes announced groundbreaking for a new community whose center and 511 homes will all sport solar panels on their roofs.

 Comstock, which bills the project as the nation’s largest solar community, will begin work in June on the Villages at Heritage Springs, located near Santa Fe Springs, California, on land contiguous to an active oil field, 26 submersible wells of which will remain in operation.